-8. Urge your teen not to demand too much of herself right now.
+8. Urge your teen not to demand too much of himself or herself.

-9. Remind a teenager undergoing treatment not to expect immediate results.
+9. Remind your teen who is undergoing treatment not to expect immediate results.

-Talk therapy and/or medication usually take time to improve mood, so he shouldn't become discouraged or blame himself if he doesn't feel better right away.
+Talk therapy and/or medication usually take time to improve mood.
+Your child shouldn't become discouraged if he or she doesn't feel better right away.

 10. If you keep guns at home, store them safely or move all firearms elsewhere until the crisis has passed.